NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

     ![Select reasons alternate package recommendation and custom message](media/deprecation-save.png)

 > [!Note]
 > Custom message is only shown on nuget.org but not from the clients.
-Selecting a reason constructs a good messaging for that reason and is shown to the package consumers.

 ## Client experience for deprecated packages
-Once a package has been deprecated, it's package consumers would get to know about it in following ways (depending upon the client used).
+Once a package has been deprecated, it's consumers get to know about it in following ways (depending upon the client used).

 ### Visual Studio
 *Available on Visual Studio 2019 version 16.3+*

-If you use any of the deprecated packages in your project, Visual Studio will warn you about its usage on the `Installed` tab.
+Visual Studio warns about a deprecated package's usage on the `Installed` tab.
 It will lead you to the package and the deprecation information (reason and an alternate package recommendation, if present)

    ![Deprecated packages on Visual Studio installed tab of package manager](media/deprecation-vs.png)